VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 * Let the command handler in the view model generator save diferent events, in effect using event sourcing for this view model.

 The first option is not always viable.
 In this particular case it would work because the same team is implementing both bounded contexts and the infrastructure making it easy to use a shared event store.

 > **BharathPersona:** Although from a purist's perspective, the first
 > option breaks the strict isolation between bounded contexts, in some
-> scenarios it may be the pragmatic solution.
+> scenarios it may be an acceptable and pragmatic solution.

 A possible risk with the third option is that the set of events that are needed may change in the future.
 If we don't save events now, they are lost for good.

 ## Message Ordering

+The acceptance tests that the team created and ran to verify the V1 release highlighted a potential issue with message ordering: the acceptance tests that exercised the Conference Management bounded context sent a sequence of commands to the Orders and Registrations bounded context that sometimes arrived out of order.

+> **MarkusPersona:** This effect was not noticed when a human user
+> tested this part of the system because the time delay between the
+> times that the commands were sent was much greater making it less
+> likely that the messages would arrive out of order.

+The team considered two alternatives for ensuring messages are guaranteed to arrive in the correct order.

+* The first option is to use message sessions; a feature of the Windows Azure Service Bus.
+If you use message sessions, this offers guarantees that messages within a session are delivered in the same order that they were sent.
+* The second alternative is to modify the handlers within the application to detect out of order messages through the use of sequence numbers or timestamps added to the messages when they are sent.
+If the receiving handler detects an out of order message, it rejects the message and puts it back onto the queue or topic to be processed later, after it has processed the messages that were sent before the rejected message.

+The preferred solution in this case is to use Windows Azure Service Bus message sessions because this requires less change to the exsiting code.
+Both approaches would introduce some additional latency into the message delivery, but the team does not anticipate that this will have a significant effect on the performance of the system.

 ## Command Optimizations

 The current implementation uses the same messaging infrastructure for both commands and events.
 The Windows Azure Service Bus provides a reliable, performant, and scalable infrastructure for messaging in Windows Azure.
 The team plans to evaluate whether the same infrastructure is necesssary for both commands and events.

 The system uses events as its primary mechanism for integrating between bounded contexts.
 One bounded context can raise an event that is then handled in another bounded context.
 These different bounded contexts typically run in different role instances in Windows Azure: for example the Conference Management bounded context runs in its own web role and integrates with the Orders and Registrations bounded context.
 The Windows Azure Service Bus provides a mechanism to transport messages between these worker role instances.

-**BharathPersona:** It's also possible in the future that for some bounded contexts, the read-model will be hosted in a separate role instance from the write-model.
-Windows Azure Service Bus will transport the events that the system uses to construct the denormalized read-model.
+> **BharathPersona:** It's also possible in the future that for some
+> bounded contexts, the read-model will be hosted in a separate role
+> instance from the write-model.
+Windows Azure Service Bus will
+> transport the events that the system uses to construct the
+> denormalized read-model.

 There are two factors that the team will consider when they determine whether to continue using the Windows Azure Service Bus for transporting command messages.

 * In a CQRS implementation, commands are typically used within a bounded context, not between bounded contexts.
 This may mean that a command